accarniel/accarniel.github.io/_pages/cv.md

 ## Other Professional Activities

 * Reviewer for journals
+  * Transactions in GIS, 2019
-  * Fuzzy sets and systems, 2017 - 2018
+  * Fuzzy sets and systems, 2017 and 2018
-  * Journal of Computing and Information Technology (CIT), 2016
+  * Journal of Computing and Information Technology (CIT), 2016 and 2019
 * Reviewer for conferences
-  * Brazilian Symposium on Databases, 2017
-  * Brazilian Symposium on Databases, 2018
+  * Brazilian Symposium on Databases, 2017 - 2018 - 2019

 ## Publications

 ### Journal Papers

 [Carniel, A. C.; Ciferri, R. R.; Ciferri, C. D. A. A generic and efficient framework for flash-aware spatial indexing.
-Information Systems, https://doi.org/10.1016/j.is.2018.09.004, 2018.](https://www.sciencedirect.com/science/article/abs/pii/S0306437918300899) [[Accepted Manuscript]](../papers/accepted_manuscript_InformationSystems2018.pdf)
+Information Systems 82, p.
+102-120, 2019.](https://www.sciencedirect.com/science/article/abs/pii/S0306437918300899) - [[Accepted Manuscript]](../papers/accepted_manuscript_InformationSystems2018.pdf)

 [Carniel, A. C.; Ciferri, R. R.; Ciferri, C. D. A. Analyzing the Performance of Spatial Indices on Hard Disk Drives and Flash-based Solid State Drives.
 Journal of Information and Data Management 8 (1), p.
 34-49, 2017.](https://seer.ufmg.br/index.php/jidm/article/view/4579)